raamana/visualqc/README.rst

 Features
 --------

-Each use case aims to offer the following features:
+For each use case, VisualQC aims to offer the following features:

  * Ability to zoom-in slices displayed to to ensure you won't miss any detail (down to the voxel-level), so you can rate its quality with confidence.
  * Automatically detect and flag outliers during review (multivariate high-dimensional outlier detection)